thevedicdeveloper/markdown-for-noobs/Readme.md

 Converting information from a some **source** into some `symbols` for communation and storage.
 And Decoding is the just opposite, converting `symbols` back into some form which recepient can understand like Music, Video, Text like English,etc.

-> So, `MARKDOWN` is type of language where we follow certain sets of rules to modify different component of our plain text document
+> So, `MARKDOWN` is type of language where we follow certain sets of rules to modify different component of our plain text document.

 ### ðŸ‘‰ What you can modify in plain text documents ?